peabaHsuMed/Permatracks_2024/Python_optimization/README.md

 - All scripts are configurable for different devices by adjusting the respective configurations.
 - Ensure the correct dependencies are installed for optimal performance.
 - If tracking is lost, rotate the magnet(s) randomly to make algorithm re-track
+- In optimization method, magnets can be placed at the beginning. (background data issue solved by hardcoding it)

 ## How to Execute the Code